Child-Development-Lab/HBCD-EEG-Utilities/README.md

 This repository contains 2 scripts:
 1. **concatenate_files_summary.Rmd**: This script will pull the summary statistics (or power, for RS) .csv for each subject and concatenate them into a single, task specific summary statistics/power .csv.
 2. **concatenate_files_trialmeasures.Rmd**: This script will pull the trial measures .csv for each subject and concatenate them into a single, task specific trial level .csv.
+3. **Generate_csvs.m**: This script computes ERP derivatives for the FACE, MMN, and VEP tasks and writes the output to .csv files.
+See ‘(link) Expected Outputs’ for a description of the ERP derivatives.
+Generate_csvs.m calls two functions:

 The user will need RStatistics and RStudio to be able to run these scripts.
 Below are instructions for downloading these interfaces.